bokwoon95/oraclechallenge/README.md

-# Oracle Internship Technical Challenge
+# Oracle Internship Technical Test

 ## How to build the Docker image from the Dockerfile